Juniper/ukai/doc/installation.md

 ## Setup Multi Region Openstack with OpenContrail

 You need to setup multi-region OpenStack with OpenContrail.
-Note that OpenContrail controllers should be peered each other.
+Note that OpenContrail controllers should peer each other.

 ## [Optional] Setup Keystone in the multi region

 In OpenStack, Keystone manages authentication and endpoint management for each region.
 Keystone can be either centralized or distributed.
 In this section, we describe how to setup keystone in distributed manner.

 In this example, we have Region1 and Region2.
-We will use MySQL server in Region1 as master, and MySQL server in Region2 as slave.
+We will use MySQL server in Region1 as master, and MySQL server in Region2 as a slave.
 You can use local keystone in each region for authentication.
-You need to go master keystone in case of you need to change tenants or user information.
+You need to go master Keystone in a case of you need to change tenants or user information.

 ### Configure MySQL master